CMB-S4/fabric_investigation/slicegen/README.md

 "Apply level" repeats the steps of planning, and then calls FABRIC APIS to instantiate the plan.
 A slice object is instantiated, nodes, then networks are declared to FABRIC.
-Inforamation in CFNic objects is use to connect nodes to site networks.
-Routes are setup allowing all nodes to tale to all other nodes.
+Information in CfNic objects is used to connect nodes to site networks.
+Routes are setup allowing all nodes to talk to all other nodes.
 Finally, commands are issued in the order they have been declared.